Executive Committee 2018-20

-Andrew Billingsley, Secretary, is an Assistant Lecturer at Texas A&M University and has been involved in the preservation, non-destructive evaluation, and documentation of historic sites and structures for nearly ten years.
+Andrew Billingsley, Treasurer, is an Assistant Lecturer at Texas A&M University and has been involved in the preservation, non-destructive evaluation, and documentation of historic sites and structures for nearly ten years.
 He received a Bachelor of Science degree from California State University, Chico in Concrete Industry Management, with a Minor in Business Administration, and is currently pursuing a doctorate in Architecture at Texas A&M University, with a graduate certificate in Historic Preservation.
-Andrew is an active member of the Association for Preservation Technology International and is the Secretary of the APT Texas chapter, as well as the Director of the Central Texas Region of APT.
-He is also currently a member of the Archaeological Institute of America, and a former member of the International Concrete Repair Institute and the American Concrete Institute, as well as a former member of the Board of Directors at the Concrete Preservation Institute.
-Andrew has been involved with research and projects that included the non-destructive evaluation of concrete bunkers at the WWII D-Day landing site at Pointe du Hoc, Normandy, France; the digital documentation of Mayan sites, structures, and artifacts in the Blue Creek area of Belize; the digital documentation of cultural heritage sites in Castiglion Fiorentino, Italy; and was an Instructor and Project Manager for the Concrete Preservation Institute field school on Alcatraz Island in San Francisco, California for five summers. email@example.com
+Andrew is an active member of the Association for Preservation Technology International, the Construction History Society of America, the Archaeological Institute of America, the International Concrete Repair Institute, and the American Concrete Institute.
+He has also formally held a position on the Board of Directors for the Concrete Preservation Institute, where he was an Instructor and Project Manager for their field school on Alcatraz Island in San Francisco, California. email@example.com

 Immediate Past President